Do you love blueberries?

 What kind of blueberries you will need depends on how tart or sweet you like your blueberry iced coffee.

-Blueberries are naturally tart, so if you want a sweeter taste, make sure to buy fresh blueberries, as they tend to be a bit sweeter.
+Blueberries are naturally tart, so if you want a sweeter taste, opt for fresh blueberries, as they tend to be slightly sweeter.

 Yield: 1 Serving